 Explore it on Goodreads or Amazon.

-Other books by this author include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, Burn
+Other books by this author which I have reviewed include High Stakes, My Immortal, An Enchanted Season, Bad Boys of Summer, When Good Things Happen to Bad Boys, Slow Ride, The Chase, The Night Before Christmas, Out of the Light, and into the Shadows, Bad Boys in Black Tie, True, Believe, Shatter, Burn

 Second in the True Believers romance series for New Adults and revolving around a group of friends in college.
 The couple focus in Sweet is on Jessica Sweet and Riley Mann.

 It’s all about knowing who you are and staying true to that.
 Of not allowing people’s judgments of you to affect who you are, how you see yourself.
 It doesn’t help that Riley has a hard time not treating her like her parents do.